Ethnic groups of Argentina: Romani

 There are approximately 300,000 Roma in Argentina.

 West Asians

-Arabs and Levantines
+Levantine Arabs (Syrian-Lebanese)

+Former President Carlos Saúl Menem, a descendant of Syrian immigrants.

-There are 1,300,000–3,500,000 Argentines whose ancestry traces back to any of various waves of immigrants, largely of Levantine cultural and linguistic heritage and/or identity.
+There are 1,300,000–5,000,000 Argentines whose ancestry traces back to any of various waves of immigrants, largely of Levantine cultural and linguistic heritage and/or identity.

 Most Levantine Argentines are from Syrian background, originating mainly from what is now Syria There are people from other Arabic speaking countries in lesser numbers.
 Most are Christians of the Eastern Orthodox and Eastern Catholic (Maronite) churches.
 The first Levantine settled in Argentina in the 19th century, and most who came during this time period were Lebanese.
 From 1891 to 1920, 367,348 people of Levantine heritage immigrated into Argentina.
 When they were first processed in the ports of Argentina, they were classified as Turks because modern-day Lebanon as the rest of the levant were then occupied by the Turkish Ottoman Empire.

-In the formative years of the Argentine Republic, a period marked by efforts to foster national unity and identity, assimilation played a significant role in shaping the cultural landscape.
-This phenomenon particularly influenced immigrant groups, including the Syro-Lebanese, encouraging them to ideologically self-identify as "Argentine."
-The term "Argentine" during this period predominantly connoted a Spanish-speaking, Catholic, and fair-skinned national identity.
-Author Ibrahim Hallar, a Lebanese-Argentine, delves into this complex interplay of assimilation and identity in his 1963 work, "El gaucho."
-Hallar notes that, during this era, the pressure to assimilate was evident, with certain immigrant groups being more encouraged to blend in than others.
-According to Hallar, only Spaniards, Italians, and Lebanese were perceived as having mixed with the native population.
-Civantos (2006) provides a critical analysis of Hallar's assertions, pointing out that grouping Lebanese together with the Spanish and Italians who intermarried and had offspring implies Hallar's Lebanese community's claims to European-ness, and perhaps more explicitly, to whiteness.
-The assimilation process, as observed by Civantos, becomes a nuanced journey wherein the Syro-Lebanese community strategically positions itself within the broader Argentine identity spectrum.